 To understand how you can handle inventory management better, first, you need to know about the demand and how it fluctuates for the product category over the period.

 Google Trends can help you in knowing the search demand.
-You can leverage this tool to know about the interest of customers and how it changed over 12 months or 5 years.
+You can leverage this tool to know about the interest of customers and how they changed over 12 months or 5 years.

 Also, you can use Google Analytics.
-This will help in seeing which page or products have high visited numbers.
-You can get a record of the time that the customers spend on the particular part.
+This will help in seeing which pages or products have high visited numbers.
+You can get a record of the customers’ time on a particular part.

 With this, you can know what makes your customer interested.
-And you can get the idea of products that are holding their interest.
+And you can get the idea of products that hold their interest.

-You can get more buffer stock, so you can utilize the opportunity.
+You can get more buffer stock so that you can utilize the opportunity.

 Step 2: Forecasting Future Demand On Past Sales

-For this, you need the past sales records.
+For this, you need past sales records.
 Track the points where the demand got increased.

-This will help you in looking for opportunities where you can increase sales throughout the year.
+This will help you look for opportunities to increase sales throughout the year.

 It can be the holidays, special days, or events.
 This is when you can plan for the increased demand.